 If you like to verify your domain you have to insert the domain and check the “Generate DKIM Settings”:

-On the next screen you see the changes you have to apply to you name sever:
+On the next screen, you see the changes you have to apply to your name sever:

-Please note updating your namespace may take up to 48h to take affect around the globe!
+Please note updating your namespace may take up to 48h to take effect around the globe!